 4) I’ll mention as an additional capability less commonly employed is the ability to spoof a destination or point of origin call.
 You could dial, for instance, the Police to call for help, and someone else could intercept the call and pretend to be Police and sending help.
 Very useful when their own people are breaking into your home to cause you harm.
 The reverse is also possible, a call could come in from someone you know but be someone pretending to be calling from that number for some strategic value.

 5) The original design did not anticipate the introduction of cameras into the system, but it is widely believed that it has been modified and may therefore allow the camera of the phone to be remotely activated with no means of detection.
-I can neither verify nor refute the belief, but it is quite plausible.
-Regardless, there is a way this can be achieved described in another section.
+This has (since the original post) been verified as easy to achieve on all phones other than iPhones, and even iPhones are susceptible to more sophisticated conversions for the purpose.